-That’s the first time I’m writing such article but please, bear with me.
-It is based upon my 3 years of experience developing iOS applications professionally and during that time I have worked on various types of projects, from simple apps being just pretty representations of JSON to really advanced projects where we took advantage of framework oriented programming.
-As mentioned before, I have read many books and articles regarding software architecture, tried many of the approaches, failed multiple times and learned from these failures.
-And as I still believe there’s a lot for me to learn, having that experience under my belt gives me pretty strong foundation to finally share my opinion.
+That’s the first time I’m writing such a piece but, please, bear with me.
+It is based upon my 3 years of experience developing iOS applications professionally.
+During this time I have worked on various types of projects: from simple apps being just pretty representations of JSON to really advanced projects where we took advantage of framework-oriented programming.
+As I mentioned before, I have read many books and articles on software architecture, tried many approaches, failed multiple times, and learned from these failures.
+Even though I believe I still have a lot to learn, having all the experience under my belt gives me a pretty solid foundation to finally share my opinion.

 The sentence above is one of the most often used sentences when it comes to any iOS Architecture related subject.
 I’ve seen it multiple times in various architectured related posts, heard it during meetup or conference talks and overall it is also one of the “undeniable facts” willingly repeated by the community.